johejo/sphttp/README.md

 INV: The delay request width is determined by using an inverse proportional function from the ratio of the number of times of use for each host, and a delay request is made.
 (It will not be much better than DIFF)

 STATIC: By inputting the performance difference of the host in advance, an accurate delay request is made.
-(Although it is not realistic)

 STATIC sample